Alex Strategos: ‘Millie Weeks’, AKA Melissa Friedrich, The Internet Black Widow

 You can’t tell by her looks now.
-But gold-digging Melissa Friedrich used to be a looker.
-Police say not only was she a beautiful gold digger, she was a killer.
+However, gold-digging Melissa Friedrich used to be a looker.
+Police say not only was she a beautiful gold digger, but she was also a killer.
 Alex Strategos survived her alleged poisoning attack.
 He will tell his story tonight on Investigation Discovery Channel’s Web Of Lies.
 The episode that will chronicle the case is “Tainted Love.”
 Although her love was tainted, Melissa Friedrich, also known as Millie Weeks, allegedly tainted the blood of her victims with poison.
 On this latest Web Of Lies episode, expect chilling re-creations, along with gripping commentary by family members and police detectives.

 If you like #Catfish or #truecrime in general really, you'll love #WebOfLies on @DiscoveryID. …Just watch it.
 You'll thank me later. pic.twitter.com/WzELOMkHie